+356-2033-01-78

 How much money do I need to move to Malta?

 You’ll need a residence permit or citizenship to move to Malta.
-There are some opportunities for investors: for example, one can get a Malta PR permit by investing €150,000+ in the country’s economy.
+There are some opportunities for investors, including a Malta permanent residence permit by investing at least €169,000 in the country’s economy.

 Can I live in Malta permanently?